A. Taylor Ray House

 A. Taylor Ray House, also known as the Tuggle House, is a historic home located at Gallatin, Daviess County, Missouri.
-It was built in 1896, and is a two-story, free classic Queen Anne style frame dwelling.
+Designed by George Tuggle for business A. Taylor Ray and his wife, it was built in 1896, and is a two-story, free classic Queen Anne style frame dwelling.
 It sits on a cut limestone foundation and is topped by pyramid, gable, hip, shed and mansard roofs.
 It features an octagonal tower and wraparound ornamented verandah.

 It was listed on the National Register of Historic Places in 1980.